Kyrgyzstan Blames Militants For Blast

 The former top officials stand accused of using violence against protests that toppled Bakiev's government in April.

 Today's explosion comes just days ahead of a visit to Bishkek by U.S. Secretary of State Hillary Clinton.

-and officials announced the discovery last week of explosives and the arrest of nine people said to have been planning terrorist attacks across the country.'Links In A Chain'
+It also came a day after security forces clashed with militants in the volatile southern city of Osh and officials announced the discovery last week of explosives and the arrest of nine people said to have been planning terrorist attacks across the country.

 Marat Imankulov, the head of the country's Security Council, told reporters today that the three incidents were all connected.

 "The event on November 22 when Interior Ministry officers confiscated explosive material and handmade explosive devices from suspects in Bishkek, and yesterday's special operation by security forces in Osh against those with suspected connections to terrorist organizations, and today's explosion outside the sports stadium are all links of the same chain," Imankulov said.

 Imankulov said those behind all three incidents might have undergone training in terrorist camps run by Al-Qaeda, the Taliban, and the Islamic Movement of Uzbekistan (IMU) in Pakistan and Afghanistan.

 Imankulov told reporters an ordinary person without specific training wouldn't have been able to make the kinds of explosive devices that were seized from the suspects last week.

 "They were made by specialists who were possibly trained in special terrorist camps," he said.

 Imankulov also said today's blast in Bishkek was aimed at interrupting the ongoing trial of the former top officials and reversing democratic changes in the country.